intellilab/transformers/README.md

-tools
+Transformers
 ---

-A group of tools to facilitate your daily life.
+A bunch of pipe based transformers to facilitate your daily life.

-- String tools: a series of pipes to transform strings.
+- String pipes

 Development
 ---